lazywithclass/learning/to-study/obsidian-vault/Erlang.md

 "Why do I have to export the function used by spawn?", none other than Robert Virding [answers](https://stackoverflow.com/questions/19671081/why-we-have-to-export-the-function-used-by-spawn#comment29251924_19676612): "Sorry `spawn` is a language construct.
 It might be in the `erlang` module but it is part of the erlang language, just one that looks like a function call".

-Calling with a `:` in the string like so `io:format("loop: looping again")` will color `"loop"` in the console, it's a small but helpful thing.
+Calling with a `:` in the string like so `io:format("loop: looping again")` will color `"loop"` in the console, it's a small but helpful thing (or at least that's happening in my Emacs setup).

+Nodes are loosely coupled so to make them aware of each other you could `net_adm:ping(Host)` to create a connection, remember to expect `pong` as an answer and not `pang`, which means that the other side was not found.

 ## Dyalizer